hannonhill/Example-Sites/Bootstrap/README.md

 The final step adds more types of content than just a WYSIWYG for each column in the rows.
 Users can choose from text headings, images, links, WYSIWYGs, and block content.

+###Rows Sidebar

+The Rows example using a different Template that has a dynamic navigation.

+###Advanced Sidebar

+The Advanced example using a different Template that has a dynamic navigation.

 ##Code

 The examples are built in XSLT and Velocity to offer more options.